pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/organization_of_test_cases.rst

        * ``fcidecomp`` installed, as described in the INSTALL file at :ref:`[FCIDECOMP] <[FCIDECOMP]>`
        * ``pytest`` installed, as described `here <https://anaconda.org/anaconda/pytest>`_

-       NOTE: all requirements satisfied by the GitLab CI/CD environment in which the test is run.
+       NOTE: all requirements are satisfied by the GitLab CI/CD environment in which the test is run.
      - < 1 min

    * - FCIDECOMP.PY.TC.01.01